hypcos/incremental-googology/README.md

 Every separated folder can extend to a web game.
 ## Current State
-The repository started with folder "Tetration", with concept: "digits" and standard "-illions".
+The repository started with folder "Tetration", now at 2nd version, with only item "one" to "ten".
 It has no statistics or achievements yet.

 The game is still unplayable.
-## Main Difficulty
+## Main Difficulty 1
-The main difficulty of Incremental Googology is the googology itself - numbers are large.
+First main difficulty of Incremental Googology is the googology itself - numbers are large.

 To illustrate, googolisms (i.e. numbers relevant to googology) are compared with the physical universe.
 The entropy of observed universe is approximately 10<sup>120</sup> times of Boltzmann constant,